The Token System

 While we’d already come up with our list of things that need to be done while creating our card system, the token values were subject to adjustment throughout the time we used the system as we got a better idea of the time required for each task.
 While we had a lot of things on the privilege list, we kept working on that too.
 We expected that things like a family outing to see a movie would be valuable to the kids, but Katie requested the addition of an hour of total solitude as a privilege.
 Staying up late was on the list, too, although it was only allowed once a week per child.

 The token system actually turned into a discipline tool.
-Instead of getting angry when one of the kids was disrespectful, they were fined tokens.
+Instead of us getting angry when one of the kids was disrespectful, the child was fined one or more tokens.
 If they didn’t do one of the things they were expected to do (like getting up on time, remembering to brush their teeth, etc.) it cost them tokens.
-Of course, if they do something above and beyond what was expected, they got extra tokens as a reward.
+Of course, if they did something above and beyond what was expected, they got extra tokens as a reward.
 Since a lack of tokens translated directly to a lack of privileges, it was easier for the kids to see that, for instance, backtalk wasn’t beneficial for anyone.